Routes

 August 1, 2025

-Forget the paved switchbacks: this is the Stelvio Gravel soul: raw, epic, unforgettable.
-Discover the wild side of the Stelvio like you've never seen it before, a breathtaking adventure along the ancient Via del Sale, from Bormio to the legendary Cima Coppi.
-Leaving the paved road, you enter a world
+Forget the asphalt switchbacks: this is the raw, epic, unforgettable Gravel soul of the Stelvio.
+Discover the wild side of the Stelvio as you've never seen it before, a breathtaking adventure along the ancient Via del Sale, from Bormio to the legendary Cima Coppi.
+Leaving the paved road behind, you enter

 October 16, 2025